πŸ’€πŸ’€ Other Games πŸ’€πŸ’€

 last edited by approxinfinity

 Slept on it but not well.
 As i said i think in 22, my fandom for KU was always synonymous for being a fan of Self.
 I became a fan in 2003.
-I love what he did for this program and he had navigated it masterfully.
-The two concepts have diverged from each other steadily for me as it became clear that Bill was not being adaptive, that the players were no longer developing and the locker room mojo was no longer good.
+I love what he did for this program and he navigated some difficult stretches masterfully.
+The two concepts (fan of KU and fan of Self) have diverged from each other steadily for me as it became clear that Bill was not being adaptive, that the players were no longer developing and the locker room mojo was no longer good.
 While I will always appreciate what Bill Self has done, that contribution is now historical, the program lives on and needs a new hero to take the reins in a new era.
 My position I think is not an indictment on Bill Self the legend, it is a lack of faith in his ability to be adaptable in a way that meets the moment.
 Do we have reason to be hopeful that Bill will be able to recruit the right guys and enough of them, and play a deep enough roster that doesnt have chemistry issues and gets better as the year progresses?
 If so, what gives us this optimism?
 Other programs are doing it, why arent we?
 Lets say we bring in a new guy who toils with similar first round exits but is the right fit, and finds his footing after a few seasons .What confidence do we have that Self would outperform that guy if he continues, when every year is a rebuild?

 • BSharkB Online